 Patriots, Loyalists, and Neutrals

 Colonists had various reasons for whichever side that they chose.
-Farmers for example often chose the side that their landowner supported.
+Farmers, for example, often chose the side that their landowner supported.
 Others who might be have a large debt owed to British creditors may have chosen the Patriot side in hopes that their debts would be erased.

-Conversely, a merchant who had a lucrative contract with the crown would likely support the Loyalist cause.
-Choosing a side could be dangerous depending on where you lived.
+Conversely, a merchant who had a lucrative contract with the Crown would likely support the Loyalist cause.
+Their income was tied to the relationship between Great Britain and the Colonies.

 Many Patriots lived in the New England Colonies, and were mostly from the middle and lower class.
 Most lived in rural areas and labored as fishermen and farmers.
 Patriots wanted to be free from the Crown and were willing to resort to violence if necessary.
-Famous patriots included George Washington, Thomas Jefferson, Benjamin Franklin and Ethan Allen.
+Famous patriots included George Washington, Thomas Jefferson, Benjamin Franklin, and Ethan Allen.

 Loyalists, often called Tories, were loyal to the crown for several reasons.
 They were mostly upper class and lived in cities and wanted to keep their wealth and land.
-Many had valuable ties with the British and jobs in the royal government.
+Many had valuable ties with the British or jobs in the royal government.

-Most Patriots resisted enlisting African Americans to the cause, but the British had no such compunctions.
-The Dunmore Proclamation of 1775, named for the governor of Virginia, the Earl of Dunmore, promised freedom to any enslaved man that volunteered to serve the King.
+Most Patriots resisted enlisting African Americans to the cause, but the British had no such hesitations.
+The Dunmore Proclamation of 1775, named for the Royal Governor of Virginia, the Earl of Dunmore, promised freedom to any enslaved man that volunteered to serve the King.
 Within a month of the issuing the decree, as many as 800 formerly enslaved men joined the Tories from Virginia alone.
-Tens of thousands more would follow from Georgia, Virginia and the Carolinas.
+Thousands more would follow from Georgia and the Carolinas.